Skip to Content

 Foil Transfer Kit

-This kit is a 3 tools in 1; to best suit your project, Cricut has a fine, medium, and bold tips.
+This kit is 3 tools in 1; Cricut has fine, medium, and bold tips to best suit your project.

-As far as I know, the foil tips only work with Cricut foil transfer sheets, they are available in a wide variety of colors.
+As far as I know, the foil tips only work with Cricut foil transfer sheets, available in various colors.

-Here are some of the materials you can use when working with the “Foil transfer kit.”
+Here are some materials you can use when working with this tool:

 • Cardstock